liiight/notifiers/source/usage.rst

 Basic Usage
 -----------

-The easiest way to initialize a notifier is via the :func:`get_notifier` helper:
+The easiest way to initialize a notifier is via the :meth:`~notifiers.get_notifier` helper:

 .. code-block:: python